oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Proposal notes:**

-In your proposal you need to explain how you plan to introduce the TS config change so that all newly added files need to be strictly typed.
-Also, you should explain in what order you plan to type the files and an explanation why you picked that order.
+* Your proposal should include an explanation of how you plan to introduce the TS config change so that all newly-added files by other developers are forced to be strictly typed before they can be merged into develop.
+Also, you should explain in what order you plan to type the files, and an explanation of why you picked that order.

-You don’t need to include these sections in your proposal:
+* You may omit the following sections from your proposal:
     * Additions/Changes to Web Server Endpoint Contracts
     * Calls to Web Server Endpoints
     * UI Screens/Components
     * Data Handling and Privacy
     * [Web only] Storage Model Layer Changes
     * [Web only] Web frontend changes

 **Useful resources:**